 - I’m proud of raising two children who have become open minded, empathetic and good people.
 It’s not easy to accomplish such thing in today’s world, and it takes many years of effort.
 But I always considered this as my most important role being a woman and a mother.
 Speaking about work, I had mostly simple roles, such as a secretary or administrative assistant.
 And while I tried to do my job well each day in the office, we can hardly speak about great achievements one can attain working as an administrative assistant…

 - To be honest, I do not like the word proud.
 First of all, I was incredibly lucky in my life.
 Lucky to be born in a good family in a first world country, to receive education, to be more or less healthy.
 I am well aware that most people aren’t so lucky in their lives.
 Therefor I prefer to be grateful for anything that I managed to achieve–be it an excellent result in school, or at work.
 Because at the end of the day I would have achieved nothing, had I not been so lucky in my life.
+Hence I haven’t had my proudest moment yet, and perhaps I never will!

 - I am still young and just starting my professional career.
-Certainly I am proud of graduating from school, but I still wait for the first real great accomplishment of my life.
+Certainly I am proud of graduating from school, but I still wait for the first real professional achievement of my life.
 Applying for a job in your marketing agency, I hope to get a chance to work on some big campaigns, to have some impact in my work, and maybe to achieve a positive change in the world.
 I definitely have aspirations, but still have to wait for the first real big achievement.

 - I am most proud of overcoming the adversity which I faced in my young life.
 Coming from a poor family, we always struggled with money, and my parents had daily conflicts and fights.
 It was not easy to get over my childhood traumas, and find courage to pursue some dreams.
 But I found the courage, studied hard and had a job at the same time to pay for my studies.
 It was not as an easy period of life, but here I am, applying for a great job with you.
 I am proud of being able to even get to this point.
 Let’s see what’s next…